mahafuzur/web-devs-resources/_resource_links/jquery_learning_center/Jquery Api Document.md

 icon: "jquery.svg"
 ---

-This site give the basic jquery method and property with example.
+This site give the basic jquery method and property with example (Jquery Documentation).